Alden Central School District: Alden High School

 Alden Senior High School is located at 13190 Park Street and serves grades 9 through 12.
-The current principal is Mr. Kevin Ryan, and the current assistant principal is Mr. William MacCowan.
+The current principal is Patrick Quast, and the current assistant principal is William MacCowan.

 History

-Alden High School opened in 1967.
+Alden High School opened in September 1966.

-In 2011 and 2012, Alden's football team was Class B Champions in Section VI, and was ranked 2nd in the state by maxpreps.com.
+In 2011 and 2012, Alden's football team was Class B Champions in Section VI, and was ranked 2nd in the state by MaxPreps.